websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/adding-fields-to-objects.md

    **Label**: This value identifies the field in the Objects UI and can be localized after the field is created.

-   **Field Name**: This value determines the field's name in the backend and uses camel case.
+   **Field Name**: This value determines the field's name in the back-end and uses camel case.
 Once a field is published, this value cannot be changed.

    ```{important}
    The following field names are reserved by Liferay and cannot be used for custom fields: `companyId`, `createDate`, `groupId`, `id`, `lastPublishDate`, `modifiedDate`, `status`, `statusByUserId`, `statusByUserName`, `statusDate`, `userId`, `userName`.
 If users attempt to create a field using one of these field names, Liferay displays an error message.